 - Use Starting a Business to find key information about business planning, market research, registration, financing, taxation, hiring and labour standards, importing and exporting, managing and promoting your business, and a lot more!

-- While focused on business finance and services, the Business Development Bank of Canada Web site also offers tips on starting a business through its My project: Start a business section.
+- While focused on business finance and services, the Business Development Bank of Canada Web site also offers tips on starting a business through its ‘Start-Up’ section.